Anger about Chronic Illness

 Life is much easier :-)

-I still feel angry at times about the restrictions of illness.
+I still feel angry at times about the significant restrictions of living with chronic illness.
 I am better at allowing myself to feel the anger than I was before.

 The British lady,